Resonances for large one-dimensional "ergodic" systems: The main results

 \section{The main results}

-We now turn to our main results a number of which were announced in~\cite{Kl:11d}.
-Pick $V:\Z\to\R$ a bounded potential and, for $L\in\N$, consider the following operators: \begin{itemize} \item $H^{\N}_L=-\Delta+V\car_{\llbracket0,L\rrbracket}$ on $\ell^2(\N)$ with Dirichlet boundary conditions at 0; \item $H^\Z_L=-\Delta+V\car_{\llbracket 0,L\rrbracket}$ on $\ell^2(\Z)$; \item $H^\infty$ defined in~\eqref{eq:128}. \end{itemize} \begin{Rem} For the sake of simplicity, in the half line case, we only consider Dirichlet boundary conditions at $0$.
+We now turn to our main results, a number of which were announced in~\cite{Kl:11d}.
+Pick $V:\Z\to\R$ a bounded potential and, for $L\in\N$, consider the following operators: \begin{itemize} \item $H^\Z_L=-\Delta+V\car_{\llbracket 0,L\rrbracket}$ on $\ell^2(\Z)$; \item $H^{\N}_L=-\Delta+V\car_{\llbracket0,L\rrbracket}$ on $\ell^2(\N)$ with Dirichlet boundary conditions at $0$; \item $H^\infty$ defined in~\eqref{eq:128}. \end{itemize} \begin{Rem} Here, with ``Dirichlet boundary condition at $0$'', we mean that $H^{\N}_L$ is the operator $H^\Z_L$ restricted to the subspace $\ell^2(\N)$, i.e., if $\Pi: \ell^2(\Z)\to \ell^2(\N)$ is the orthogonal projector on $\ell^2(\N)$, one has $H^{\N}_L=\Pi H^{\Z}_L \Pi$.
+In the literature, this is sometime called ``Dirichlet boundary condition at $-1$'' (see, e.g.,~\cite{MR1711536}).\\ For the sake of simplicity, in the half line case, we only consider Dirichlet boundary conditions at $0$.
 But the proofs show that these are not crucial; any self-adjoint boundary condition at $0$ would do and, mutandi mutandis, the results would be the same.\\ Note also that, by a shift of the potential $V$, replacing $L$ by $L+L'$, we see that studying $H^\Z_L$ is equivalent to studying $H_{L,L'}=-\Delta+V\car_{\llbracket -L',L\rrbracket}$ on $\ell^2(\Z)$.
-Thus, to derive the results of section~\ref{sec:introduction} from those in the present section, it suffices to consider the models above, in particular, $H_L^\Z$. \end{Rem} For the models $H^{\N}_L$ and $H^\Z_L$, we start with a discussion of the existence of a meromorphic continuation of the resolvent, then, study the resonances when $V$ is periodic and finally turn to the case when $V$ is random.\\ The existence of a meromorphic continuation of the resolvent of $H^\infty$ depends on the nature of $V$; so, it will be discussed when specializing to $V$ periodic or random.
+Thus, to derive the results of section~\ref{sec:introduction} from those in the present section, it suffices to consider the models above, in particular, $H_L^\Z$. \end{Rem} For the models $H^{\N}_L$ and $H^\Z_L$, we start with a discussion of the existence of a meromorphic continuation of the resolvent, then, study the resonances when $V$ is periodic and finally turn to the case when $V$ is random.\\ As $H^\infty$ is not a relatively compact perturbation of the Laplacian, the existence of a meromorphic continuation of its resolvent depends on the nature of $V$; so, it will be discussed when specializing to $V$ periodic or random. \begin{Rem}[Notations] In the sequel, we write $a\lesssim b$ if for some $C>0$ (independent of the parameters coming into $a$ or $b$), one has $a\leq C b$.
+We write $a\asymp b$ if $a\lesssim b$ and $b\lesssim a$. \end{Rem}